 The basic models are suitable for streaming and watching YouTube videos.
 The mid-range models allow you to use applications like Adobe Photoshop and even play some average games.
 The higher-end models are mostly for intense video editing or for games that require heavy processing power.
 However, in general, Intel’s processors are slightly more powerful.

 If you want to know which of Intel’s processors is the best option for you, you need to understand the specifications.
 The first aspect to note is hyper-threading.
 This allows a single physical core processor to act as two virtual cores.
 The general rule is that the more core a processor has, the faster it computes.
 Intel’s processors like the Core i3 and i7 both support hyper-threading, but Core i5 does not.

 Turbo boost is another important function offered by a processor, which speeds up your tasks.
-If you’re playing heavy games or editing a large file, your process will activate the turbo boost to ensure extra speed.
-This is a useful feature offered by Intel’s processors such as the Core i5 and i7.
-The Core i3 does not support turbo boost.
+For example, if you’re playing heavy games or editing a large file, your process will activate the turbo boost to ensure extra speed.
+This is a useful feature offered by Intel’s processors, such as the Core i5 and i7.
+However, the Core i3 does not support turbo boost.

 The cache size is also another factor to consider.
 The cache acts as the memory of the processor.
 The Core i3 has a cache size of 3 Mb, while the Core i5 has a cache size between 3 Mb- 6 Mb.
 The Core i7 stands at 4-8 Mb.
 The Core i3 by Intel has two physical cores, while the i5 and i7 have both dual cores and quad cores.